 In New Zealand, hospital admissions for constipation in children aged 0-14 years increased during the 1990s, reached a plateau in 2000-2005 and thereafter declined.
-In Hutt Valley DHB admissions increased during the 1990s, reached a peak in 2004-05 and then declined slightly.
-During the past 4 years, admissions were higher than the New Zealand average (Figure 133).
+In MidCentral, constipation admissions increased during the 1990s and early 2000s, reached a peak in 2004-05 and then declined, with rates during the earlier part of this period being lower than the New Zealand average (Figure 133).